 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net assets that applies to a future period and so will not be recognized as an outflow of resources (expense) until then.
-The District's deferred outflow of resources reported on the statement of net position relate to pensions and other postemployment benefits, which are more fully discussed in Note 8 and 9, respectively.
+The District's deferred outflow of resources reported on the statement of net position relate to pensions and other postemployment benefits, which are more fully discussed in Note 7 and 8, respectively.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net asset that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District's deferred inflow of resources reported on the statement of net position relate to pensions and other postemployment benefits, which are more fully discussed in Note 8 and 9, respectively.
+The District's deferred inflow of resources reported on the statement of net position relate to leases, pensions, and other postemployment benefits, which are more fully discussed in Note 3, 7 and 8 respectively.